ArthurKakande/intellikit/docs/index.md

 Experiences are essential for CBR.
 In general, an experience is a recorded episode that occurred in the past, such as “Remember, last time a patient came in with similar symptoms, they had a particular infection” and such experiences are used to help solve future problems or make future decisions.
 Cases are experiences, they have a context and they also include problems and solutions.
 A case is explicitly represented/organized using case representations.
 These can be for example;

-- Feature-value pairs.
-A feature value pair is used to represent a state of an entity, for example, colour of an entity, “Jessica’s car is red”, where the feature is the colour of the car and the value is red, and the entity is Jessica’s car.
+-   **Feature-value pairs.** A feature value pair is used to represent a state of an entity, for example, colour of an entity, “Jessica’s car is red”, where the feature is the colour of the car and the value is red, and the entity is Jessica’s car.

-Other currently support case representations;
-- Textual case representation (for this representation we consider elements of information retrieval)
+-   **Textual case representation** (for this representation we consider elements of information retrieval)
-- Object-oriented case representations
+-   **Object-oriented case representations**
-- Graph-based case representations
+-   **Graph-based case representations**

 A key important aspect of CBR is similarity and retrieval.
 The purpose of retrieval is to retrieve the case from the case base (i.e., a candidate case) that is so similar to a given new problem that their solutions can be swapped.